 Whereas the genre novels have eye-catching covers – handsome men on the romances, dripping blood on the horror novels – literary novels are more subtle, more "arty."

-Literary books sometimes have stickers on the cover, too, saying that the novel was short listed for the Booker Prize or won the Orange Prize or something similar.
+Literary novel sometimes have stickers on the cover, too, saying that the book was short listed for the Booker Prize or won the Orange Prize (or something similar).